WHO ARE WE?

 - any other organisation that may have or is considering having an interest in your loan, or in our business;

-- companies and contractors who we retain to provide services for us, such as information and infrastructure systems IT contractors, call centres, stationery printing houses, mail houses, storage facilities, lawyers, accountants and auditors, who will need to have access to your personal information to provide those services;
+- companies and contractors who we retain to provide services for us, such as customer rewards programs, information and infrastructure systems IT contractors, call centres, stationery printing houses, mail houses, storage facilities, lawyers, accountants and auditors, who will need to have access to your personal information to provide those services;

-- people considering acquiring an interest in our business or assets;
+- people (such as investors, agents or advisors) or any entity considering acquiring an interest in our business or assets;

-- other individuals or companies authorised by you.
+- other individuals or companies authorised by you or in relation to whom disclosure is permitted by law.

-We may disclose your personal and credit information to overseas entities that provide support functions to us including entities in New Zealand.
+We may disclose your personal and credit information to overseas entities that provide support functions to us including entities in New Zealand and the Philippines.
 You may obtain more information about these entities by contacting us.

 (a) the person or organisation has a commitment to protecting your personal information at least equal to our commitment, or